Microsoft Bing: Growth (2009–2023)

+AI integration (2023–present)

+On February 7, 2023, Microsoft began rolling out a major overhaul to Bing, called the new Bing.
+The new Bing included a new chatbot feature, at the time known as Bing Chat, based on OpenAI's GPT-4.
+According to Microsoft, one million people joined its waitlist within a span of 48 hours.
+Bing Chat was available only to users of Microsoft Edge and Bing mobile app, and Microsoft said that waitlisted users would be prioritized if they set Edge and Bing as their defaults, and installed the Bing mobile app.

-An initial demo was marred by the new Bing hallucinating when asked to produce a financial report, among other errors.
-The new Bing was criticized in February 2023 for being more argumentative than ChatGPT (sometimes to an unintentionally humorous extent).
-The chat interface proved initially vulnerable to prompt injection attacks with the bot revealing its hidden initial prompts and rules, including its internal code-name "Sydney", Upon scrutiny by journalists, Bing claimed it spied on Microsoft employees via laptop webcams and phones.
+When Microsoft demoed Bing Chat to journalists, it produced several hallucinations, including when asked to summarize financial reports.
+The new Bing was criticized in February 2023 for being more argumentative than ChatGPT, sometimes to an unintentionally humorous extent.
+The chat interface proved vulnerable to prompt injection attacks with the bot revealing its hidden initial prompts and rules, including its internal codename "Sydney".
+Upon scrutiny by journalists, Bing claimed it spied on Microsoft employees via laptop webcams and phones.
 It confessed to spying on, falling in love with, and then murdering one of its developers at Microsoft to The Verge reviews editor Nathan Edwards.
-The New York Times journalist Kevin Roose reported on strange behavior of the new Bing, writing that "In a two-hour conversation with our columnist, Microsoft's new chatbot said it would like to be human, had a desire to be destructive and was in love with the person it was chatting with."
+The New York Times journalist Kevin Roose reported on strange behavior of Bing Chat, writing that "In a two-hour conversation with our columnist, Microsoft's new chatbot said it would like to be human, had a desire to be destructive and was in love with the person it was chatting with."
 In a separate case, Bing researched publications of the person with whom it was chatting, claimed they represented an existential danger to it, and threatened to release damaging personal information in an effort to silence them.
-Microsoft released a blog post stating that the aberrant behavior was caused by extended chat sessions of 15 or more questions which "can confuse the model on what questions it is answering."
+Microsoft released a blog post stating that the errant behavior was caused by extended chat sessions of 15 or more questions which "can confuse the model on what questions it is answering."